ExcellentWish/portfolio-project-4/README.md

 # Bottega Pia
 This is a full-stack frameworks project built using Django, Python, HTML, CSS and JavaScript.
 This is a restaurant website designed to display menus to customers & allow them to make reservations.
+It is an Italian resturant that serves great food.
 This project has been built for educational purpose.

 [Live application can be found here](https://bottegapia.herokuapp.com/)